MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 the fact that aspects are true and so making the aspect is just revealing a previously unknown piece of the story.

-The GM may declare aspects without paying a Fate point; narrating the in-game world and deciding the actions of all the NPCs is specifically the purview of the GM, it is only players that need to pay for the privilege.
+The GM may declare aspects without paying a Fate point.
+Narrating the in-game world and deciding the actions of all the NPCs is specifically the purview of the GM, it is only players that need to pay for the privilege.